willhaley-bne/SASUGF-2020-Python-Viya-Limited-Resources/README.md

 ### **Introduction:**

 ### **Getting Started:**
 ##### This assumes you're comfortable with setting up python and connecting to CAS via swat.
-If you're a little unsure, I'd recommend looking at [Official SWAT Documenation](https://sassoftware.github.io/python-swat/)
+If you're a little unsure, I'd recommend looking at the [Official SWAT Documenation](https://sassoftware.github.io/python-swat/)
 ##### I'm also assuming that you're connecting to a SQL Server DB.
 You may have to create your own connection class tha generates the needed connection object.

 1. Clone Repo